drh-elegantsolutions/SecureInfoTest/README.md

 **Results**
 An exit code is returned to the operating system:

-0: Success
+0: Success <br>
-1: Sensitive Information found (this will be listed, one instance per line)
+1: Sensitive Information found (this will be listed, one instance per line) <br>
-2: Unable to locate configuration file
+2: Unable to locate configuration file <br>
-3: Unable to read configuration file
+3: Unable to read configuration file <br>
-4: Problem examining files
+4: Problem examining files <br>
-5: Unexpected error
+5: Unexpected error <br>